 The average risk of HIV transmission after occupational exposure is 0.3%.
 Risk varies depending on the exposure.
 It estimates the risk of percutaneous exposure at 0.23%, mucous membrane exposure at 0.09%, and cutaneous exposure at less than 0.09%.
 Several factors may associate with an increased risk of HIV transmission, including injuries from hollow-bore needles, visibly bloody devices, deep tissue injuries, and injuries during procedures involving a needle or device being positioned in an artery or vein.

 oPEP should start as soon as possible, ideally within 2 hours.
-It should not delay initiation of oPEP while waiting for information or test results from the source patient.
-If oPEP started, and it is later determined the source patient to be negative, then oPEP can discontinue, and no further evaluation or treatment is necessary.
+It should not delay the initiation of oPEP while waiting for information or test results from the source patient.
+If oPEP started, and it is later determined by the source patient to be negative, then oPEP can discontinue, and no further evaluation or treatment is necessary.

 Source Patient Testing

 It recommends HIV testing of the source patient whenever possible.
 Voluntary testing of the source patient is required, and laws on consent for testing differ by state.
 A rapid test is mandatory where available.
 If the source patient reports a high-risk exposure within the preceding six weeks, some guidelines (though not the CDC) recommend HIV RNA assay.
 HIV RNA can test the patient for infection during the "window period," which is the time frame between contracting the virus and developing an antibody response.
 However, there have been no documented cases of transmission during this window period.
 The source patient may test for hepatitis C (HCV) RNA and hepatitis B (HBV) surface antigen.